 Climate change, new environmental technologies, and energy and water sustainability are cultural and political challenges, not just technical issues.
 Solving our human-environment challenges requires integrated solutions that require citizens to be informed about environmental issues and motivated to make change.

-However, little is known about how education systems are – and could be – influencing sustainability.
+However, little is known about how education systems are – and could be – influencing sustainability and climate action.
 Existing research on sustainability policy and practice in education is scarce, uncoordinated, and regional.

-- Maximize two-way flow of knowledge between researchers and non-academic partners
+- Maximize the two-way flow of knowledge between researchers and non-academic partners

-- Develop rigorous comparative, evidenced-based understandings of sustainability in education policy and internationally, nationally, and regionally
+- Develop rigorous comparative, evidenced-based understandings of sustainability in education policy internationally, nationally, and regionally

 - Mobilize research-based evidence to diverse stakeholders and decision-makers